Gregory Rodrigues

 Gregory Felipe Santos Rodrigues (born February 17, 1992) is a Brazilian professional mixed martial artist who currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
 He is an eight-time National BJJ Champion.
 He was the Smash Global MMA Middleweight Champion and former Legacy Fighting Alliance (LFA) Middleweight Champion.
-As of November 18, 2025, he is #15 in the UFC middleweight rankings.
+As of August 22, 2026, he is #7 in the Meta UFC middleweight rankings.

 Background

 Born in Porto Velho, Gregory came to Manaus when he was still four months old.
 He was introduced to martial arts since he was five years old, starting out with capoeira, before migrating to jiu-jitsu at 8 years old and eventually becoming a black belt under Senseí Henrique Machado, who was also Ronaldo “Jacare” Souza’s jiu-jitsu coach.
 He became an eight-time national jiu-jitsu champion, jiu-jitsu world champion, and professional world champion in Abu Dhabi.
 He also trained in Olympic wrestling with professor Waldeci, joining the Brazilian wrestling cadet team and becoming the runner-up at Pan American wrestling championships in Nicaragua.
 In 2014, he moved to Rio de Janeiro to start his professional MMA career.